Jordanmyer92/COVID-Part-3/README.md

 Group Team 7

 COVID-19 struck hard, but the vaccination may strike harder.
 How will the vaccinations affect populations?
 Will all those vaccinated turn to zombies and try to take over civilization?
-Group-Team-7 is here to compare data sets between two culturally & geographically different nations, hopefully provide some quality visualizations, and excite you with our analysis.
+Group-Team-7 is here to compare the United States and global COVID-19 data, hopefully provide some quality visualizations, and excite you with our analysis.

 Database: • JavaScript • Html • CSS • Python Flask • Pandas • Tableau • Matplotlib
 JavaScript Libraries: • D3 • Anime.js • JavaScript Plotly • Leaflet